elemental-lf/docker-unoconv/README.md

           either must be set or both be `None`).
 The behaviour is different when `scale_height` or `scale_width` are `True`, see below.

-        * `logical_height` and `logical_width` specify the dimensions on paper in hundredth of millimeters.
-Both are optional and the respective height or width of the original document is retained.
-The behaviour is different when `scale_height` or `scale_width` are `True`.

-        * `scale_height` and `scale_width` activate automatic aspect ratio preserving scaling of the image.

-          * If scaling the height `pixel_width` must be specified.The height is then calculated automatically based on this and the passed value for it `pixel_height` is ignored.

-          * If scaling the width `pixel_height` needs to be set.
-The width is then calculated automatically based on this and the passed value for it `pixel_width` is ignored.

-          * If both `scale_width` and `scale_height` are set the image is scaled in such a way that it fits into the bonding box given by `pixel_height` and `pixel_width` while preserving the aspect ratio.

-          * If `logical_width` or `logical_height` are also set, they are scaled appropriately.

-          * If one of the scaling options is active the image is rendered two times: once to determine the dimensions of the original document and a second time with the calculated dimensions applied.
+        * `maintain_ratio` activates automatic aspect ratio preserving scaling of the image.
+The image is scaled in such a way that it fits into  the bonding box given by `pixel_height` and `pixel_width` while preserving the aspect ratio.
+If `maintain_ratio` is `True` the image is rendered two times: once to determine the dimensions of the original document and a second time with the calculated dimensions applied.

         * `quality` determines the quality of the resulting JPEG image by tuning the compression algorithm.
 Valid